Girl with the Flag ~ This pretty girl was part of the parade last Saturday, for the Lunar New Year celebration in LA's Chinatown.

 ~ These brass and red fringe decorations are for sale everywhere, in large and small shops.
 This display was hanging outside of one of the shops.
 I liked the details and designs on the brass, and of course, the bright red color.

 The Corner Store ~ This tiny shop featured many decorative and novelty items.
 It was just a few feet wide and a few feet deep, and customers could view the entire shop's wares standing outside.

-The Circle Window ~ I liked the window in ths building, and the red lanterns and their shadows cast on the building.
+~ I liked the window in this building, the red lanterns and their shadows cast on the building.